Code-Institute-Submissions/phillpearsondevUserCentric2/README.md

 <b>1.6 -</b> Added an Animation zoom effect to logo on the index.html</br>
 <b>1.7 -</b> made a change in style.css to change change 'hover'/'active' colours from yellow to blue.</br>
 <b>1.71 -</b> Improved consistency of the Readme.md</br>
+<b>1.8 -</b> Altered the color scheme in the style.css aswell as tweaked media queries and fixed the nav-bar positio to the top.</br>
+<b>1.81 -</b> Added backgroud images to each page as a standard. edited the band logo to include transparency around the letters.</br><b>1.82 -</b> Improved consistency of the color scheme across all pages before committing to GitHub.</br>
+<b>1.83 -</b> Updates Readme.md consistency (file list, to-do-list, updates, citations)</br>
 </p>
 </br>
 <hr>